 Likely problems encountered during performance testing

-In a performance testing environment, developers are looking for a number of issues:
+In a performance testing environment, developers are looking for specific issues that can impair system performance:

-- Bottlenecking — This occurs when data flow is interrupted or halted because there is not enough capacity to handle the workload.
+Bottlenecking occurs when data flow is interrupted or halted because there is not enough capacity to handle the workload.

-- Software configuration issues — Often settings are not set at a sufficient level to handle the workload.
+Software configuration issues — Often, settings are not set sufficiently to handle the workload.

-Perhaps the most important tip for performance testing is testing early, testing often.
-A single test will not tell developers all they need to know.
+Perhaps the most important tip for performance testing is testing early and testing often.
+A single test won't be sufficient to give developers all the information and details they need.
 Successful performance testing is a collection of repeated and smaller tests:

 What if I don't do performance tests?